 - demonstrating the skill of assertive communication and strategies to protect themselves and others, including ways to clearly ask for and receive consent.

-The activities in class for this learning would include:
+The activities in the classroom for this learning would include:

-- investigating the laws of consent and applying those laws to scenarios
+- explicitly investigating the laws of consent and applying those laws to scenarios

 - using case studies and scenarios to identify examples of sexual consent and where it has been given and received.

 - practising negotiation of boundaries in a range of scenarios.
-You will be provided different scenarios and asked to work with others in your classroom to predict some potential problems that may arise when it comes to negotiating consent and develop solutions to overcome these barriers
+As different scenarios are provided to students, they would work together to predict some potential problems that may arise when it comes to negotiating consent and develop solutions to overcome these barriers

 - linking the concept of consent to the sharing of images online (ethical behaviour online and offline).

-Through Life Ready, you will learn about promoting safety, equality and respect in relationships.
-You will also learn about negotiating consent as part of safe and ethical behaviour.
+Through Life Ready, students learn about promoting safety, equality and respect in relationships.
+They also learn about negotiating consent as part of safe and ethical behaviour.

-Learning experiences and activities are designed to address challenges and situations that you might face at your stage in life.
+Learning experiences and activities are designed to address challenges and situations that account for the wider social context within which young people operate.
 This includes social situations where exposure or use of alcohol and drugs may influence behaviour.
-It also refers to the wide range of relationships (online and offline) which you can and will experience.
+It also refers to the wide range of relationships (online and offline) which young people can and will experience.